Jane Muskie: Biography

 Muskie was born Jane Frances Gray on February 12, 1927, in Waterville, Maine, to Millage Guy Gray, a Canadian, and Myrtie May Jackson Gray, an American.
 She was raised in the Baptist faith.
 Her father died when she was ten years old, after which her mother supported the family.
 During the summers, she would travel to various resorts around Maine with her mother, who worked at them as a cook.
 Muskie's first job was as a dishwasher at one of the resorts.
 When she was fifteen years old she began working in a local dress shop.

 Muskie was voted "prettiest in school" as student at Waterville High School.
-When was eighteen years old, after graduating from high school, she was hired as a bookkeeper and saleswoman at an exclusive haute couture boutique in Waterville.
+When she was eighteen years old, after graduating from high school, she was hired as a bookkeeper and saleswoman at an exclusive haute couture boutique in Waterville.
 While modelling a dress in the boutique window, a local lawyer and military officer, Lieutenant Edmund Muskie, came into the shop and invited her to attend a gala event with him.
 Soon after, she and Muskie began dating despite their difference in age stirring controversy in the town; she was nineteen and he was thirty-two.
 After dating for eighteen months, the two were married in a private ceremony in 1948.
 She converted to Catholicism and switched over her political affiliation from the Republican Party to the Democratic Party shortly before getting married.
 At the time of their marriage, her husband was serving in the Maine House of Representatives.
 They had five children: Stephen Muskie (born 1949), Ellen Muskie (born 1950), Melinda Muskie (born 1956), Martha Muskie (born 1958), and Edmund Muskie Jr. (born 1961).
 The Muskies lived in a yellow cottage at Kennebunk Beach while they lived in Maine.